VVeRRa/todo-list/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This a classic (but not very simple) TODO app, you can add and remove lists and within the lists you can add and remove items.
 You can also check your progress by checking/unchecking particular items.
+Everything is stored in local storage, so you do not lose your data.